Türkiye

 Residence of the ottoman sultans and seat of the political power of the empire, within its walls colorful stories of viziers, eunuchs, odalisks, janissaries y concubines with treasures that would delight any museum.

-In fact, in addition to its architectural and historical valueas museum It contains an almost incalculable amount of jewelry, manuscripts, porcelain, armor, very rich textiles and works of art that belonged to the sultans.
+In fact, in addition to its architectural and historical valueas the museum It contains an almost incalculable amount of jewelry, manuscripts, porcelain, armor, very rich textiles and works of art that belonged to the sultans.

 Visit the pavilions, treasury rooms, Harem and look out Bosphorus It allows us to imagine a lavish court full of political power, but also mysteries, intrigues and dangers.